 We are told in 1 Corinthians 14: 40 (NKJV) “Let all things be done decently and in order.”
 Going out to dinner without paying your light bill is not doing things decently and in order.

 Waiting on the things we want, to make sure the things we need are taken care of; displays good stewardship.

 We are God’s caretakers, and we have the responsibility to be good stewards of what He has given us.
 Making good financial decisions; allows God’s money to be used effectively in our life.

 There’s a wealth of knowledge available to us in money management books, creative budget worksheets, spreadsheets, and apps to help us stay on track.
 With the influx of social media sharing, not finding a resource to use is just another excuse for not taking ownership of knowing your own financial picture.

 If you’re tired of living check to check, or tired of wondering how the bills are going to get paid, then start with taking ownership of knowing your situation by creating a budget.

 It will do one of two things.
 It will either confirm what you know or discover what you don’t!

-If you know you don’t make enough, once it’s down on paper, you will see it.
-You will become aware of it, and hopefully, it will prompt you to think about how you spend your money.
+If you know you don’t make enough, once it’s down on paper, you’ll see it, and become aware of it.
+Hopefully, it will prompt you to think about how you spend your money and make necessary changes.

 We do want to warn you that it won’t be a fun process.
 However, the power of knowing will be worth it.
 By yielding to the process of consistently working on your budget (by reviewing and constantly make changes), you will learn to live within or even below your means.